State University of New York at Oswego

 Is State University of New York at Oswego Worth It?
 Graduate Earnings & ROI

-Ten years out, alumni of State University of New York at Oswego earn a median of $57,566, roughly in line with national averages for graduates.
+Ten years out, alumni of State University of New York at Oswego earn a median of $57,566, roughly in line with the national average for college graduates.

 Earnings Trajectory